 Sunday and Wednesday nights between 5 p.m. and 8 p.m. are Family Night at the Races featuring $2 cheeseburgers, two hot dogs for $2, and $1 french fries.

-Presque Isle Downs & Casino has a loyalty rewards program called the One Club.
+Presque Isle Downs & Casino has a loyalty rewards program called Presque Isle Downs Players Club.
 Membership is free, and you can pick up your card, if you don’t already have one, at the players club booth at the casino.
 All of your play counts towards earning points towards rewards, so be sure to insert your card into the machine when playing slots and present it when playing table games or placing horse racing bets.

 Your can redeem your accumulated points for food and beverages at any Presque Isle Downs & Casino restaurant or for merchandise at the gift shop or for free play.
 Reward dollars are valid for 12 months after they are earned.

 Tier points are also awarded based on play, which are used to determine each person’s tier placement.
-The five tiers are:
+The four tiers are:

 Players at all levels earn reward dollars and receive offers in the mail based on play.
-Starting at the Silver level, additional benefits include:
+Starting at Tier Two, additional benefits include:

 - Free valet service

-Additional perks for players in the two highest tiers, President and Chairman, include a personal casino host and priority lines for guest services and the buffet.
+Additional perks for players in the highest tier include: a personal casino host and priority lines for guest services and the buffet.
 Chairman level players also receive:

 - Priority parking